 Truthfully, sometimes running can be so hard, no matter what your level of fitness.
 Just the thought of getting out there and pounding the pavement can be overwhelming.

 Everybody has a different reason for running.
 Whatever your reason, you will experience overall emotional, physical and mental benefits and running can actually add years to your life.

-Okay, let’s dive in so we can share 7 awesome tips to get you laced up.
+Let’s dive in.
+Here are 7 awesome tips to get you laced up.

 Figure out what your motivation is to start running – whether it’s weight loss, to try a new sport, get a more restful sleep, or improve your overall health – keeping reminding yourself every day of what your motivation is.

 When you feel those moments that it’s too hard and you want to quit, remind yourself of your initial motivation.
 This alone will really empower you to propel yourself forward those first few runs and you will get these unexpected endorphins that will make you feel amazing.

 2. Start Off Slow and With Short Distances